-You’ve probably heard of Apple Music, Apple’s streaming music service.
+You’ve probably heard of Apple Music, Apple’s streaming music service that helps you discover and listen to tons of new and old music every day.
 In fact, you may have already signed up for it.
-But there’s a lot to Apple Music, and in this article, we’ll look at its most important features.
+But there’s a lot more to Apple Music than meets the eye, and in this article, we’ll take a deep dive into its most important features and how to locate and use each one.

-The Radio screen showcases Apple’s Beats 1 station.
+The Radio screen showcases Apple Music 1 (formerly Beats 1) station.
 You’ll also find some news and genre stations.
 If you can’t find the perfect station to rock out to, you can roll your own.
+Apple Music’s live radio stations also allow you to listen to shows hosted by popular music artists.
 Start playing a song you like and then:

 In iTunes, hover over the song’s name in the iTunes LCD (the info area at the top-center of the window) to see and click the three-dot More icon.
 Choose Create Station.